stoikio/js-technical-test/CODESANDBOX.md

 ## ⚡ Quick Start

 1. **Fork this sandbox** to your own account
-2. **Setup and start**: The project will automatically run `npm start` which installs dependencies and starts both servers
+2. **Setup and start**: The project will automatically run `npm start` which:
+   - Cleans and installs all dependencies fresh
+   - Starts both frontend (port 3000) and API (port 3001) servers
-3. **Ready to code**: Both frontend and API will be running and ready for development
+3. **Ready to code**: Both servers will be running and ready for development

+> ⚠️ **First run takes 2-3 minutes** as it installs all dependencies fresh

 ## 🌐 Available Services